-What stands out for me in using this approach is how willing board members are to share their underlying emotion once they feel safe.
+What stands out for me in using this approach is how willing board members are to share their underlying emotions once they feel safe.

 Look for Part 2 of the transcript in our next blog.
-To learn more about using emotionally focused approach to board effectiveness, please email us at [email protected].
+To learn more about using an emotionally focused approach to board effectiveness, please contact us.